International Applicants

 Merit-Based Aid

 All first-year international students who apply for admission are automatically considered for Pitzer’s merit-based Trustee Community Scholarship.
 This scholarship is not available to international students who apply through the New Resource or Transfer program.
-This scholarship is $5,000 per year and is available for up to four years of attendance so long as the student is enrolled at least half-time and meets Satisfactory Academic Progress.
+This scholarship is $5,000 per year and is available for up to four years of attendance, so long as the student is enrolled at least half-time and meets Satisfactory Academic Progress.

 Need-Based Aid

-Students who indicate “yes” to Pitzer’s “do you intend to pursue need-based financial aid” question on the Common Application will be considered for need-based aid.
 Due to limited financial resources, Pitzer is only able to offer financial aid to a small number of international students.
 However, if admitted, Pitzer will meet 100% of your demonstrated need with work-study and a Pitzer need-based scholarship.
 In addition, international students with high financial need will also receive grant assistance to cover the cost of Pitzer’s health insurance.

 Financial Aid “No” Policy

-International students who are admitted and indicate “no” to the “do you intend to pursue need-based financial aid” question on the Common Application are not eligible to apply for financial aid at any time during their enrollment at Pitzer.
+International students who are admitted and indicate “no” to the “Do you intend to pursue need-based financial aid?” question on the Common Application are not eligible to apply for financial aid at any time during their enrollment at Pitzer.
 Thus, we strongly encourage all international students who require financial assistance (even slightly) to indicate “yes” to the financial aid question on the Common Application during the initial admission application process.